26/05/2023

 Read our guide on buying a house with Japanese Knotweed on the property and how this might affect you.

-We can tell you if you definitely have Japanese Knotweed on your property and recommend the best course of action.
+We can confirm if you have Japanese Knotweed on your property and recommend the best course of action.